rtmigo/prefnotifiers_flutter/README.md

 ## Access the value only through PrefNotifier

-The PrefNotifier only caches values that were read by the PrefNotifier or passed directly to the PrefNotifier.
-It does not track changes in the underlying shared preferences.

 If you change preferences at the same time via `PrefNotifer` and via `SharedPreferences`, you will get out of sync.